Go to bed and wake up at the same time every day.

 Just make sure not to exercise within the last two hours or close to bedtime.

 That is why running is addictive.
 What a good addiction though to have.
-Try and it and feel how well you will sleep.
+Try it and feel how well you will sleep.

-The benefits of exercise include improved blood flow to vital organs like the brain improves your mental health and even sleep quality.
+The benefits of exercise include improved blood flow to vital organs like the brain improves mental health and even sleep quality.